faizanahemad/detectron2/README.md

 <img src=".github/Detectron2-Logo-Horz.svg" width="300" >

+Merging Changes from [airsplay/py-bottom-up-attention](https://github.com/airsplay/py-bottom-up-attention) into Current Master (0de7e8c6a2a0078d3c0b6121a5edc2ce4b8451c3 or 0de7e8c dated 21st June 2020) of Detectron2.
+This was done since airsplay/py-bottom-up-attention was running an old version of Detectron2 and required ROCM.

 Detectron2 is Facebook AI Research's next generation software system that implements state-of-the-art object detection algorithms.
 It is a ground-up rewrite of the previous version,